lakshmi-girija-m/Reddit-Post-Score/README.md

 # Reddit Post Score

+### What is Reddit?: <h3>
+Reddit is a social sharing website where you could post links, pictures, text and other users can upvote or downvote aparticular post based on if they like the post or not.
+If the post gets a high upvote score, then the post moves up so that it is visible to evryone.
+Reddit is a huge site, but it's divided into thousands of smaller communities called subreddits.
+In this project, the posts from "Popular" subreddit were used to prepare the dataset.

+### About the Project: <h3>
+This project is about predicting the popularity of a Reddit post.
+The popularity of a Reddit post is determined by the total votes or score it gets.
+Score is the result of upvotes and downvotes for a particular post.
+So, it was identified as a regression problem.

 ### About the Dataset: <h3>
-This project is about predicting the score that a Reddit post will get.
-Score is the result of upvotes and downvotes for a particular post.
-It was identified as a regression problem.
 The dataset for this project was created using web scarpping with the help of praw library.
 The features exracted are:
 * Title - title of the post
 * Gilded - rewarding a Reddit gold to the post
 * Over_18 - True if the post has adult content else False